vives-devbit/mlops4ecm-workshops/ml-infrastructure/08-deploy-model-from-s3/README.md

 - ✅ It’s **best practice** not to commit these files to version control — especially in team projects or public repositories.
 - Instead, your project includes a **template** file named `.env.example`.
 You’ll copy that and create your own private version.

-Inside the project folder, run:
+Inside the `08-deploy-model-from-s3/` folder, run:

 ```bash
 cp .env.example .env